We have aimed to create sites that are available to everyone including those with sight, audio and motor impairment restrictions.

 On an Apple Macintosh computer hold the 'Cmd' (Apple) key instead of 'Ctrl'.

-Each browser has different methods for font size, formatting, and screen color options:
+Each browser has different methods for font size, formatting, and screen colour options:

 The BBC also has information on how to customise your computer, and your browser, to make them more accessible in their 'My web my way' section.